How to Get the Most Out of a Trip to Western Australia’s Great Southern

 Frankland River’s beauty is quieter than the coast but no less appealing.
 Expect pastoral views, river systems and spring wildflowers in season.
 It is a good reminder that the Great Southern is not only about beaches and granite cliffs; its inland areas offer their own charm.

 Lake Poorrarecup is popular for swimming in the summer months, as well as a great stop to explore spring wildflowers surrounding the lake.
-Nearby Lake Unicup, part of the Unicup Nature Reserve, offers opportunities for wildflower spotting, kayaking, and bird watching.
+Nearby Lake Unicup, part of the Unicup Nature Reserve, offers opportunities for wildflower spotting, kayaking and bird watching.

 The Frankland River Wildflower Walk is a lovely way to experience the area on foot.
 Starting at the end of Herbert Street, it is especially rewarding in spring, although various blooms can appear from June through to December.

-Exploring with Children
+Exploring Frankland River with children

 The Frankland River Community Playground is a useful local stop, with both a nature play playground space and a pump track for children who need to stretch their legs between stops.